liran-funaro/fabric-x-committer/README_DEMO.md

   * Make sure that the machines you assigned to the shards and coordinator have rocksdb installed.
 Currently, rocksdb is installed on tokentestbed9-14.
 * If you rebuild the Web UI, no change is needed neither on the backend nor on the UI-config.
 * When you open a new session or a tmux window, make sure you re-set the environment variables before building.
+* For servers with public IP's, we need to limit the accessibility of the exposed ports to the minimum.
+These ports may change depending on our topology.
+Taking one of our topologies as an example, all components will communicate with each other using their private IP's, while all ports of their public IP's will be blocked.
+It is essential that *only* following ports be kept open:
+  * `banka-host:8083`: REST API Port for BankA, accessible through the mobile app
+  * `bankb-host:8084`: REST API Port for BankB, accessible through the mobile app
+  * `deploy-host:22`: SSH Port for deployment server
+  * `deploy-host:3001`: HTTPS Port for Grafana UI
+  * `deploy-host:8081`: HTTP Port for WebUI